cynthia7125/react-components/Readme.md

    Head back to the jenkins and input the jenkins password that will look something like this `3f627075651d4de389fff8ff9e741729`.
    After loging in to jenkins you will choose either to install suggested software or customize software to be installed.

+Notes:

+Follow [this](https://www.toptal.com/graphql/creating-your-first-graphql-api) to setup GraphQL

+- Continue from getting data in speakers.js from the database instead of the .js file.

+- Fix persistence of favorite click through graphql.